awsdocs/amazon-s3-userguide/doc_source/replication.md

 ## When to use S3 Batch Replication<a name="batch-replication-scenario"></a>

 Batch Replication replicates existing objects to different buckets as an on\-demand option\.
-Unlike live replication, these jobs can be ran as needed\.
+Unlike live replication, these jobs can be executed as needed\.
 Batch Replication can help you do the following:
 + **Replicate existing objects** – You can use Batch Replication to replicate objects that were added to the bucket before Same\-Region Replication or Cross\-Region Replication were configured\.
 + **Replicate objects that previously failed to replicate** – You can filter a Batch Replication job to attempt to replicate objects with a replication status of **FAILED**\.
 + **Replicate objects that were already replicated** – You might be required to store multiple copies of your data in separate AWS accounts or AWS Regions\.
 Batch Replication can replicate existing objects to newly added destinations\.